oisdk/team-software-project/README.md

 Since the SSE script<sup id="thread-note-source">[1](#thread-note)</sup> is constantly polling, most CGI scripts don’t require a response, and so mostly write to the database, rather than reading from it.

 <a id="thread-note">1</a>: This is slightly misleading, as it suggests that there is only one SSE program running.
 Actually, each client gets its own thread, but they are all running the same program.
-The client can pass data (e.g. an id) to the SSE script through the query string so that it can act differently for each client. [↩](#thread-note-source)
+The client can pass data (e.g. an id) to the SSE script through the query string so that it can behave differently for each client. [↩](#thread-note-source)